Table of Contents

 Accessibility and Clarity

-Criticism of Emphasis and Depth
+Criticisms Upon Emphasis and Depth

-Contributions to Contemporary Understanding of Mindfulness
+Contribution to the Present-Day Understanding of Mindfulness

 Promotion of Mindfulness as a Practice